Manage application tokens

 • Custom roles are useful if you aren’t sure which permissions a token needs.
 You can use a custom role to test, modify, and retest until you determine the necessary permissions.

-• Whereas default roles are immutable, custom roles can be edited.
+• Whereas built-in roles are immutable, custom roles can be edited.
 This poses a risk of the role’s permissions being modified without realizing the implication to any tokens with that role.
 This could include granting excess permissions or revoking necessary permissions.
 Administrators can mitigate this risk by observing industry best practices for RBAC, such as the principle of least privilege, regular permissions auditing, and using meaningful names to clearly describe a custom role’s purpose or permissions.

 Generate application tokens